-These are my recommended bathroom chairs for elderly people who need help while bathing.
-The following reviews are based on my own experience and knowledge as someone who works in the durable medical equipment industry.
+These reviews are based on my own experience and knowledge as someone who works in the durable medical equipment industry.

 Drive Medical Premium Series Shower Chair

-I like this shower chair from Drive Medical so much I that included it on my Top 10 Bathroom Aids list.
-It has everything I recommend when shopping for shower chairs.
+I like this Drive Medical shower chair so much I that included it on my Top 10 Bathroom Aids list.
+It has every feature that I recommend.

-The biggest reason I love this shower seat is that it offers both support and comfort for senior citizens, which is a hard balance to strike.
+The biggest reason I love it so much is that it offers both support and comfort.
+This is a hard balance to find with some medical equipment.

-I love that it has both back and arm rests for maximum support.
-The legs are adjustable in height to allow the seat to be in just the right position for each senior’s individual needs.
 The seat is contoured and more comfortable than a straight seat too.
-It also drains well and it is very easy to clean and maintain.
+It drains well and is also very easy to clean and maintain.